HanHsunShih/Coding3FinalProject/README.md

 ## Prepare Data

 ### prepare images using Photoshop
 I use my drawing to created my own fish datase https://www.instagram.com/fishchief/?hl=zh-tw.
-Most of my previous works are well-organised, I import them into photoshop to do some basic adjustment such as remove the background, manually enhance edges, etc.
+Most of my previous works are well-organised, I import them into photoshop to do some basic adjustment such as remove the background, manually enhance edges, etc.<br>
 <img src="images/AdjustImage.jpg" alt="alt text" width="500">

-### Save each layers from PSD file
+### Save each layer from PSD file
 <img src="images/148Layers.png" alt="alt text" width="800">
 I imput all of the images into the same file, I have more than 148 layers, if I need to save them one by one will take too many times.
 So after adjusted all of them, I uploaded the psd file to Google Drive, running the code below to export every layers to target folder also on Google Drive.